epfl-ada/ada-2021-project-ee-sie/README.md

-# Political Differences on Main Political Subjects in US Congress
+# Ideological split on political issues in US congress
 [URL to the datastory](https://medium.com/@badrlarhdir7/political-differentiations-on-main-political-subjects-in-us-congress-87495667c171)

 ### Abstract